bnoland/citibike/README.md

-Script to detect possible groups of riders in Citi Bike trip data.
+Scripts to detect possible groups of riders in Citi Bike trip data and to calculate summary statistics thereof.

 Descriptions of grouping methods
 --------------------------------